(Originally written in Sept. of 2014, this entry has been re-written and updated to reflect current changes)

 I blocked out the User Interface into the following modules and began building them:

-The GCode form to run already prepared GCode.
-This allows me to edit gcode manually and contains a recording mechanism.
-I can jog the mill around manually and add keyframes at any time, recording everything or only changes in certain axes depending on my needs.
+This is the GCode Form for editing and running already prepared GCode.
+This allows me to edit GCode manually and contains a recording mechanism for auto-creation of GCode.
+I can jog the mill around manually and add key frames at any time, recording everything or only changes in certain axes depending on my needs.

-The Jog form, for mouse and button manual control of the mill.
+The Jog Form, for mouse and button manual control of the mill and lathe.
 All the buttons in this form can be accessed by hot-keys such as the cursor buttons, or an external device on a USB port.
 I added a few macros for my rotary table control for functions I find myself using often.
 All jog or step speeds can be changed as well.

-Between the DRO and Jog forms there are plenty of ways to move the axes manually, but what about when I make a mistake?
-Every move an axes then realize that you shouldn’t have?
-Now you have to figure out how far you moved off course?
-That’s what this History form is about–it records every change you make anywhere in the application and displays it for you.
+Between the DRO and Jog Forms there are plenty of ways to move the axes manually, but what about when I make a mistake?
+Ever move an axes then realize that you shouldn’t have?
+Now you have to figure out how far you’ve moved off course That’s what this History Form is about–it records every change you make anywhere in the application and displays it for you.
 A true Undo would be far too dangerous on a motion control device, so this lets you see what you did, then copy and paste the old value where you might need it in the DRO.
 Much more flexible than Undo/Redo functions would be.

-A Locations form to allow quick movement and recall of positions on the mill.
+A Locations Form to allow quick movement and recall of positions on the mill and lathe.
 I can record current positions of the mill for any or all axes, then move between any of those stored positions quickly at rapid or cutting speeds.
 Notes can be added to each location to help when human memory fails.

-Message form for feedback from the application.
+The Message Form provides feedback from the application.
 This is where general message, warning or errors are presented so they can be logged, without bringing up an application-halting dialog box.
 It’s proven handy for later review of debugging issues also.

-Preferences form for the default settings on the application.
+The Preferences Form for the default settings on the application.
 Every setting in the application can be changed here.
 The most complex is the Motor Tuning/Motion Params tab.
-Since multiple preferences can be save/loaded, I have some very fast motion settings for testing and everyday settings I use with safer motor speeds that are more appropriate for a mill of my size.
+Since multiple preferences can be save/loaded, I have some very fast motion settings for testing and everyday settings I use with safer motor speeds that are more appropriate for a mill/lathe of my sizes.
 It’s nice to be able to switch quickly between them.

 This is the Macro Form.
 A folder is parsed at startup and a macro “button” is shown for each script.
 This allows quick additions of little GCode Snippets that can be accessed quickly.

 The CustomTool buttons presents options for my “plugins”.
 There is a Base CustomTool Class, which is inherited by each of my custom tools.
 It takes only minutes now to write a new CustomTool and I have several.
-CustomTools give me the option of starting anywhere in their cycle in case I need to redo something, but not from the beginning.
+CustomTools give me the option of starting anywhere in their cycle in case I need to redo something.
 Each has an accompanying help file.
 They can also output their commands to a GCode file log for later perusal.
-A Last Pass Alert plays a tone and show a Dialog box awaiting a continue order before a finish pass is made.
-This lets me decide if I want to increase the spindle speed or decrease the table speed for the finish pass–very useful when facemill or flycutting.
+A Last Pass Alert plays a tone (and voice) and shows a Dialog box awaiting a continue order before a finish pass is made (if desired).
+This lets me decide if I want to increase the spindle speed or decrease the table speed for the finish pass–very useful when flycutting or performing other finish cuts.
 I often like to add a little cutting fluid and increase the spindle speed for a better finish on the last pass and this keeps me from “missing” the chance on a long-running operation.
 I can also chose to repeat the last pass as many times as I like.
 All CustomTool setting can be saved as a file for later use.